MHKiT-Software/MHKiT/docs/source/mhkit-python/api.dolfyn.rst

 ADV Module
 """"""""""
-This module contains routines for reading and working with ADV data.
+The ADV module contains routines for reading and working with ADV data and is import using
+`from mhkit.dolfyn.adv import api`.
 It contains:

 .. autosummary::
 	:nosignatures: